hiven/hiven.github.io/interview/06_Reviews.md

 | Establishes an effective project review system to be used during and after the project is complete (post-project review).  |
 |  Schedules project evaluation reviews at key stages during the project. |
 | During each evaluation:
-<ul><li>Evaluates the project management processes used</li></ul>
-• Reviews the likely technical success of the project
+<ul><li>Evaluates the project management processes used</li><li>Reviews the likely technical success of the project</li></ul>|
+| Reports project status and performance to interested parties and agrees resulting actions.|
+|  At post-project review, prepares a lessons learned report and applies to future projects.|

+<hr>

+•
 • Reviews the likely commercial success of the project (e.g. does it still meet the business case)
 • Validates overall progress to Time, Cost and Quality
 • Considers stakeholder relationships and perceptions
-• Develops and applies corrective actions.|
+• Develops and applies corrective actions.
-| Reports project status and performance to interested parties and agrees resulting actions.|
-|  At post-project review, prepares a lessons learned report and applies to future projects.|

-<hr>

 ### Examples

 **Dyson**